 On the downside, some users are reporting that the installation template provided with the kit is a little off.
 However, once installed it performs well.

 Hauk Offroad Cast Snorkel

 Here’s a premium product that takes snorkels upscale, and provides outstanding durability and performance.
 Unlike most snorkel kits, this unit is constructed of cast aluminum, not plastic, for a longer service life and improved toughness.
 A powder-coat finish enhances the appearance even further, while a high-flow design allows the engine to run cooler, and more efficiently.
 Heavy duty ducting is included, to connect the exterior snorkel to the factory airbox.
-Stainless steel hardware is included for mounting and connecting this snorkel, helping round out the Hauk Offroad Cast Snorkel as the first, and last, snorkel you’ll buy.
+Stainless steel hardware is included for mounting and connecting this snorkel, helping round out the Hauk Offroad Cast Snorkel as the first, and last, snorkel you’ll buy – it’s also one of the best snorkels anywhere.
 Colored epoxy coating is available for a customized look, if desired.